Join

 The People and Remuneration Committee has the delegated authority to:

-• determine remuneration matters of the Hostplus Group Executive Team
+• determine remuneration matters of the Hostplus Executive Leadership Team

 • consider and make recommendations to the Board on all remuneration matters concerning Directors and the CEO and all agreements proposed to be made under relevant industrial legislation (e.g. enterprise agreements).

-Base or fixed salary reviews for Group Executives occur annually, generally in May/June, with increases payable from 1 July in that year.
-Increases for Group Executives, with the exception of the CEO, in excess of the express terms and conditions of the Enterprise Agreement, are subject to People and Remuneration Committee approval.
+Fixed remuneration reviews for the Executive Leadership Team occur annually, generally in May/June, with increases payable from 1 July in that year.
+Increases for the Executive Leadership Team, with the exception of the CEO, in excess of the express terms and conditions of the Enterprise Agreement, are subject to People and Remuneration Committee approval.

 The Chairman, on behalf of the Board, conducts the performance assessment of the Chief Executive Officer, having regard to objectives set in the previous year including setting objectives for the coming year.
 The Board, as a whole, discusses the outcome in the absence of the Chief Executive Officer which is then communicated to the Chief Executive Officer.